#P-hardness proofs of matrix immanants evaluated on restricted matrices: Irreducible characters and the Murnaghan--Nakayama rule

-\end{theorem} \begin{proof} Garsia and Golupil \cite{GarsiaGolupil} proved that the irreducible character of a shape $(n-|\mu|, \mu)$ is a $|\mu|$-spectrum function on variables $(c_1(\rho),c_2(\rho),\ldots,c_{|\mu|}(\rho))$ , and that it does not depend on $w=n-|\lambda_d|$.
-The statement of the theorem follows from their observation and from the fact that for any shape $\lambda$ and its conjugate $\lambda^*$ it holds that
+and that this function does not depend on the width $w = n - |\lambda_d|$.
+The first part of the theorem follows from this observation together with the fact that for any partition $\lambda$ and its conjugate $\lambda^*$, one has